asrcpq/tttz/README.md

 * focus on 1v1 network combat(ai use the same interface as human)

-* responsive and minimalist. zero-gravity, non-realtime.
+* responsive and minimalist. zero-gravity, event-blocking.

 * heavily modified rules to encourage fancy attack patterns, making stupid AI harder to win.